matlab-actions/.github/profile/README.md

 * To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) action.

 ### Setup MATLAB
-Use the **Setup MATLAB** action to set up MATLAB and other MathWorks&reg; products on a GitHub-hosted (Linux&reg;, Windows&reg;, or macOS) runner or self-hosted (Linux or macOS) runner.
+Use the **Setup MATLAB** action to set up MATLAB and other MathWorks&reg; products on a GitHub-hosted (Linux&reg;, Windows&reg;, or macOS) runner or self-hosted UNIX (Linux or macOS) runner.
 The action sets up your preferred MATLAB release (R2021a or later) on the runner.
 If you do not specify a release, the action sets up the latest release of MATLAB.

 When you define your workflow, specify this action as `matlab-actions/setup-matlab@v2`.
 For more information, see [Action for Setting Up MATLAB](https://github.com/matlab-actions/setup-matlab/).